-(b) Threat: The Iraqi government threatened Kuwait Embassy staff members, diplomats, and dependents with continued detention.
-This included Claimant.
-Iraqi authorities made clear that Embassy staff members, diplomats, and dependents would not be permitted to leave, notwithstanding Iraq's sporadic and unreliable statements to the contrary during Claimant's period of detention.32
+Iraqi authorities made clear that Embassy staff members, diplomats, and dependents would not be permitted to leave, notwithstanding Iraq's sporadic and unreliable statements to the contrary during Claimant's period of detention.35

 In short, the Iraqi government made an unequivocal threat to continue to detain Kuwait Embassy staff members in Kuwait and Iraq.
 Claimant was a U.S. diplomat accredited to Kuwait at the time.
 Claimant has thus established that Iraq threatened to continue to detain her.